A heap is a data structure that holds comparable values and supports the following operations:

 elt of type

-and returns a heap of
+'a and a heap of

-Any$ containing all elements of
+'a containing all elements of

 Takes a non-empty heap and returns its minimum value